 - “PLUS” loans available - The Federal PLUS Loan provides loans to parents of dependent students who are attending post-secondary schools.
 All loan funds received under the program must be used to pay for the cost of attending a post-secondary school.

-The Financial Aid Office will be notified of the credit decision.
-If the application is approved, the Financial Aid Office will certify the PLUS loan.
+The Financial Aid & Educational Funding Office will be notified of the credit decision.
+If the application is approved, the Financial Aid & Educational Funding Office will certify the PLUS loan.
 If a parent is denied a PLUS loan, the student's financial aid package will be reviewed to determine if there is additional federal direct unsubsidized loan eligibility for the student.
 A revised award letter will be completed.

 - Exhaust all federal loan options before applying for alternative loans - If additional funding is needed, alternative loans are available through a variety of national lending institutions.
 Minimum and maximum amounts to borrow vary by program, but all require a satisfactory credit history for approval.
 These loans have their own application processes, which are available online.
 Please contact us for the most current alternative loan information.

-- Exit counseling is required for those who borrow from the federal government – Federal regulations require students who have borrowed through a federal loan program to participate in an exit counseling session after they drop below half-time status or are no longer enrolled.
+- Exit counseling is required for those who borrow from the federal government - Federal regulations require students who have borrowed through a federal loan program to participate in an exit counseling session after they drop below half-time status or are no longer enrolled.
 You may complete this requirement online.
-You will need your Department of Education (FAFSA) PIN number to complete exit counseling.
+You will need your Department of Education FSA ID username and password to complete exit counseling.